Our team meets regularly with students to support and assist them during their time at Carnegie Mellon.

 - Provide many resources for your internship/job search

-- Offer advice on how to interview, how to navigate a career fair, what to say to employers at career fairs, how to network, how to write a cover letter, and how to evaluate/negotiate a job offer.
+- Offer advice on how to interview, how to navigate a career fair, how to interact with employers at career fairs, how to network, how to write a cover letter, and how to evaluate/negotiate a job offer.